Updated April 2019

 Size & Weight

-They each hold an impressive 100 lbs of total baby meat (50 lbs in each seat).
+The City Mini holds an impressive 100 lbs of total baby meat (50 lbs in each seat).

 Canopy, Braking, Storage, Accessories